of PassPorter: A "Text" Ed Course

 by Jennifer Marx, Author of PassPorter Travel Guides

-If you've been to Walt Disney World, you may remember Martin Short's friendly introduction to sex education in "The Making of Me" film in the Wonders of Life pavilion at Epcot.
-It's recently inspired me to tell our own story of how we make PassPorter.
+If you've been to Walt Disney World, you may remember Martin Short's friendly introduction to sex education in "The Making of Me" film in the Wonders of Life pavilion at Epcot (now closed).
+It inspired me to tell our own story of how we make PassPorter.
 I don't have any cute graphics or highly paid actors to aid my story, but I hope you find my "text" educational (and insightful) anyway!

 The Beginning: A new PassPorter begins the day the previous edition goes to press.
 (OK, maybe a few days later -- we usually collapse from exhaustion first.)
 Disney changes everyday, and so we begin compiling a list of changes for the new edition.
 Once the previous edition is actually published, we keep a copy of it on our desks to mark up with changes for our next edition -- simple but effective.
 We continue to monitor news, changes, and additions right up to the day we go to press with the new edition.

 The Fresh DNA: Reader feedback and suggestions work like an infusion of fresh DNA -- it's the stuff of life for PassPorter.
 We read and review the registrations, surveys, e-mails, and message board posts regarding the previous edition to find out what our readers want to see added or changed in PassPorter.
 We also monitor the message boards for questions and issues we haven't addressed.
 Without feedback, and the ability to act upon it, PassPorter would be like so many other books that seem to exist in a vacuum, hermetically sealed from the reactions of the readers.